ska-telescope/ska-integration-test-harness/docs/src/api/index.rst

 1. The core mechanisms of the ska-integration-test-harness.
 2. The specific actions, facades and structures that are currently implemented.

-The first section is a general overview of the core mechanisms that make up the ska-integration-test-harness (e.g., such as the telescope definition, the abstract subsystem wrappers, the extension points to create actions and the configuration and initialisation mechanisms).
+The first section is a general overview of the generic mechanisms that make up the ska-integration-test-harness (e.g., such as the telescope definition, the abstract subsystem wrappers, the extension points to create actions and the configuration and initialisation mechanisms).